 Unfortunately, there is no cure or effective treatment for rabies.
 Animals with obvious and advanced signs of rabies must be euthanized.
 This is to avoid unnecessary suffering in the animal and to prevent further transmission of the disease to humans and other animals.

 Prevention is key when it comes to rabies.
 Fortunately, it is also quite simple.
 First and foremost, dogs and other pets should receive routine rabies vaccines.
-The traditional rabies vaccine was given to dogs once per year but desires to decrease vaccine frequency led to the development of a three-year rabies vaccine.
+The traditional rabies vaccine was given to dogs once per year.
+Interest in decreasing vaccine frequency led to the development of a three-year rabies vaccine.
 Talk to your vet about your options and find out what the law in your area mandates.